 The antiqued finish and colourful floral design make this a good choice for period homes.
 Create a vintage look in a bathroom, hallway or conservatory with these matte-finish ceramic Cynosure tiles, priced at £29.95 per m2 from Walls & Floors.

-5. Make a statement with bold geometric shapes
+5. Make a statement with a patterned floor

 6. Opt for something unique with a patchwork style